|

 Well, I am the only

-of us tomorrow.
-We finally head to the house in the mountains that I
+ahead of us tomorrow.
+We finally head to the house in the

-can see from outside my window.
-They are unlike any I have seen before
+mountains that I can see from outside my window.
+They are unlike any I

 June 7,